Omarmdwasimuddin/SSL-Commerz-Payment-Method/PROJECT-CODE.md

     /*
         According to tran_id
-        Update your payment status = "cancel" in your database */
+        Update your payment status = "Cancel" in your database */

     return NextResponse.redirect(new URL('/cancel', request.url), 303)